Azure-Samples/azure-servicebus-messaging-samples/AtomicTransactions/readme.md

 in 1987 as a form of a long-lived transaction.

-Mind that the sample is of substantial complexity and primarily aimed at developers building frameworks leaning on Azure Service Bus for creating robust foundations for business applications in the cloud and therefore the sample code is very intentionally not "frameworked-over" with a smooth abstraction for hosting the simulated business logic, since the focus is on showing the interactions with the platform.
+Mind that the sample is of substantial complexity and primarily aimed at developers building frameworks leaning on Azure Service Bus for creating robust foundations for business applications in the cloud.
+Therefore, the sample code is very intentionally not "frameworked-over" with a smooth abstraction for hosting the simulated business logic, since the focus is on showing the interactions with the platform.